-Mix butter till softened, then add cream cheese and beat till incorporated, then add peanut butter and mix till combined.
-Add powdered sugar one cup at a time, and mix until smooth.
+Mix butter till softened.
+Add cream cheese and beat till incorporated, then add peanut butter and mix till combined.
+Add powdered sugar one cup at a time and mix until smooth.
 Add milk a little at a time until smooth.

 I piped my frosting on with a bag and tip.
 I love the disposable ones from the craft store.
 Just to make these a little cuter, I piped a little melted chocolate into hearts on parchment paper.
 I let the chocolate set up in the fridge and put the hearts on the cupcakes at the last minute.